Resources for Alumni

 Our most commonly-used database, the Atla Religion Database with AtlaSerials PLUS, is available for our alumni to access.

-Our username and password will not work with any "ATLAS" links from the now-unmaintained "The Text This Week" website.
+If you use the long-unmaintained "The Text This Week" website, please note that its "ATLAS" links will not work with our username and password.
 While it remains a valuable reference, those links will return an authentication error.
-Please try searching for the author and article title manually using our database link.
+Instead, try searching for the author and article title manually.

-If the article you want is not available in full-text, follow the "Click here to request a scanned copy of an article or essay/chapter" link, fill out the request form, and click "Submit" (copyright limitations apply).
+If the article you want is not available in full-text, click the "Request item" button, fill out the request form, and click "Submit" (copyright limitations apply).

 We cannot loan you physical or ebooks, but we will find out whether the material you want is available to JKM, and scan and email it to you if we are able.

-You can also search the Atla Historical Monographs Collection, containing page-scanned books from the 1400s up through 1922.
-To add these to your search, just click on "Searching:" in the new interface, or "Choose Databases" in the old, and check the boxes next to Series 1 and Series 2.
+You can also search the Atla Historical Monographs Collection, containing page-scanned books from 1300 to 1923 (including some donated to Atla by the old JKM!).
+To add these to your search, just click on "Searching:" and check the boxes next to Series 1 and Series 2.
+(These books are very large PDFs, please be patient as they load, it isn't an error.
+The direct download link is often faster.)

 Options Beyond the JKM Library